 Bold PETA activists would continue to crash various Oscar de la Renta fashion shows in the years to come.
 Determined in our drive to end speciesism, we never passed up an opportunity to let models, celebrities, designers, fashion media, and the public know that animals suffer for fur.

 Dwindling consumer demand for fur and an ever-increasing number of bans on its production and sale aside, there are other reasons why fur is a bad investment.

-For decades, PETA and our international affiliates have exposed horrific cruelty on fur farms.
+For decades, PETA entities worldwide have exposed horrific cruelty on fur farms.
 Investigators have documented that animals are electrocuted, bludgeoned, gassed, and even skinned alive.

 What’s more, cramming sick and stressed animals together in unsanitary conditions creates the perfect breeding grounds for dangerous zoonotic diseases, which can jump to humans.
 COVID-19, for example, has spread like wildfire on fur factory farms all over the world.

 Fashion Brands Saint Laurent and Brioni Still Need to Go Fur-Free